-Getting your head around petrol can be confusing.
-There’s plenty to consider.
-Petrol retailers often have their own brand names for the fuel they sell, and petrol itself is available, generally, in four types: 91, 95, 98 and e10.
+There are many different types of petrol for drivers to use.
+Retailers often have their own brand names for the fuel they sell, and petrol itself is available, generally, in four types: 91, 95, 98 and e10.
 So with that in mind, what’s the best petrol for your tank?

 What kinds of petrol are there?

-The numbers are the most relevant.
 Standard unleaded petrol is 91.
-This is sort of the stock standard for many cars.
-Premium unleaded is both 95 and 98.
-The ethanol-blended e10 (a mixture of up to 10% ethanol in petrol) is a fuel that can be used as a substitute for 91 in most cars.
+This is the most popular, and cheapest, type of fuel.
+Premium unleaded is 95 and 98, while e10 describes an ethanol-blend of up to 10% ethanol in petrol.
+E10 is a fuel that can be used as a substitute for 91 in most cars.

 Can I put a higher octane fuel in my car?